As Israel winds down West Bank offensive, rockets from Gaza raise risk of fighting on new front

 Across the West Bank, Palestinians observed a general strike to protest the Israeli raid.

 The Palestinian Health Ministry said Tuesday that the two-day death toll among Palestinians rose to 13.
-The Israeli military has claimed at least 10 were militants, but did not provide details.
-There was no immediate information on the latest deaths.
+The Israeli military has claimed it killed only militants, but it has not provided details.

 The Palestinian self-rule government in the West Bank and three Arab countries with normalized ties with Israel — Jordan, Egypt and the United Arab Emirates — have condemned Israel’s incursion, as did Saudi Arabia and the 57-nation Organization of Islamic Cooperation.